mariana-caldas/Website-from-PSD_Escape/README.md

 # Website build from a PSD template (in progress)

 Responsive website template developed by using HTML5, CSS3, and Bootstrap 3.
-Built from a PSD template.
+Built from a PSD template by using an Adobe Creative Cloud asset to extract the CSS.

 I used the PDS version of this mock-up: